alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 - Layer Architecture (Service/Repository)
 - Decorator (Design pattern)

-The code is on my github so feel free to check it out and if you have any thoughts about it just let me know.
+The code is on my GitHub so feel free to check it out and if you have any thoughts about it just let me know.